BenjaminWolfe/dotfiles/README.md

 In the app, in the upper left, click **Settings** > **Developer**, and check **Integrate with 1Password CLI**.

+To really enjoy 1Password, I also [hobbled Google Password Manager][1password-chrome-cleanup] so it wouldn't get in the way!

 ## Insomnia

 - Open Insomnia and log in via GitHub.